lsst/pipelines_lsst_io/install/newinstall.rst

 This page guides you through installing the LSST Science Pipelines software.
 This installation method is recommended for anyone who uses or develops the Pipelines software.

-If you have installation issues, here are some ways to get help:
+If you have issues with the installation, here are two ways to get help:

 - Review the :ref:`known installation issues <installation-issues>`.
-- Ask a question in the `LSST Community support forum <https://community.lsst.org/c/support>`_.
+- Ask a question on the `LSST Community support forum <https://community.lsst.org/c/support>`_.

 .. _newinstall-prereqs: